vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 Short name: `-f`

 Forces `vic-machine create` to ignore warnings and non-fatal errors and continue with the deployment of a VCH.
-Errors such as an incorrect compute resource still cause the installation to fail.
+Errors such as an incorrect compute resource still cause the deployment to fail.

 If your vSphere environment uses untrusted, self-signed certificates, you can use the `--force` option to deploy a VCH without providing the thumbprint of the vCenter Server or ESXi host in the `thumbprint` option.